 Back casting feasibility testing is underway.
 Further details will be communicated as part of implementation of the new data solution.

-TRA online subscriptions:
+TRA online subscriptions

 TRA is offering a discount of 12.5% to users during the transition to the new collection (over the 2024-25 subscription period) to ensure the outputs meet TRA online user needs prior to committing to a new subscription.
 DoTS data will be available for the first time for the March quarter 2025 reference period and will be released toward the end of June 2025.
 Subscription levels will be reviewed, and any changes will be communicated prior to the 2025-26 financial year subscription renewal process beginning.